Discussing the life of Hanoi’s youth with Wendy

 Thanks to all the participants for your stories and photos.

-Living, working and traveling in China featuring Stephanie and EE
+Living, working and traveling in China

 Stephanie joined us on 23 May, 2024 to discuss traveling, living and working in China.
 We had EE join us in June to talk about her experience as a student in China.